Inter-AS Option B is a highly scalable, reasonably secure, but operationally complex inter-autonomous MPLS VPN architecture.

 SP-B PE sets the next hop again and sends the prefixes to the customer A2 router.

 As shown in the service provider domains, there are three LSP.

-Because changing the BGP next hop terminates the LSP, new VPN label is assigned on that router for all VPN prefixes.
+Because changing the BGP next hop terminates the LSP, a new VPN label is assigned on that router for all VPN prefixes.

 Normally ASBR would not accept the VPN prefixes because they do not have VRF for the customers.

 Since ASBRs do not have a VRF and the Route Target is not associated with the VRF in Option B, they would reject the prefixes.

 As shown in fig.1, "no bgp route-target filter" configuration knob is enabled.

 This configuration command allows the ASBRs to accept the VPN prefixes even though they do not have a route target associated with VRF.

 Inter-AS Option B requires MP-BGP between autonomous systems.
 The VPN address family is enabled on the MP-BGP session.